lmboucher/plume-drone-measurements/README.md

 ### Computer ground station

 I used Python 3.11.2 with Spyder (5th version).
 I wrote three programs :
-- One is designed to send Terminal command lines to the Rasperry
+1. Receive and store data sent by the Raspberry
-- One is designed to receive data from the remote station
+2. Send Terminal command lines to the Rasperry
-- One is designed to receive data from the remote station and to plot the different concentrations measured by the multisensor board with the time as the x-axis.
+3. Receive, store, parse, and plot live data sent by the Raspberry

-#### Installations
+#### Common prerequisits to all the programs

 For the communication with the remote station (the receiving and sending of data) you will need to install the `pyserial` library.
 So first you need to install pip.
 ```